nise1301/nise1301/README.md

 ## 🇺🇸 About Me (English)

 Hi, I'm Denise Soares!
-I'm a student of Systems Analysis and Development and currently pursuing an MBA in Data Science at UNIFOR.
+I'm a Master's student in Applied Informatics at UNIFOR and a scholar at the Center for Data Science and Artificial Intelligence (NCDIA).

 **Main skills & tools:**
 - Python (Pandas, Matplotlib, NumPy, Seaborn) for data analysis and ETL